Show Menu

 General #

 To contribute to Vikunja, fork the project and work on the main branch.
-Once you feel like your changes are ready, open a PR in the respective repo.
-A maintainer will take a look and give you feedback.
-Once everyone is happy, the PR gets merged and released.
+Once you feel like your changes are ready, open a PR in the respective repo on our Gitea instance.
+We cannot accept PRs on mirror sites.

 If you plan to do a bigger change, it is better to open an issue for discussion first.